Skip to content

 What Ocean Point sees

-Of the post-storm denials we review, roughly 60% are reversible in full or in significant part.
+In our experience, many of the post-storm denials we review can be reversed in full or in significant part once the loss is properly documented and the policy language is enforced.
 The reversal path, documentation, re-estimation, sometimes an engineer report, sometimes mediation, is the core Ocean Point workflow.

 Source notes